davemisbehave/disk-houdini/README.md

 #### `-h` / `--help`
 This shows a summary of the available arguments and exits the script.
 Any other arguments are ignored if -h or --help is specified.
 #### `-p` / `--pretend`
 Pretend Mode (Dry-run).
-Does not make actual changes to the disk.
+It goes through all the motions, but does not make actual changes to the disk.
+It is useful for practicing.
+It runs a `sleep(3)` command instead of the `diskutil secureErase` command when it comes to the erasing part of the script.
+The console output and log files indicate that the script was run in pretend-mode, and that no actual changes were made to the disk.
 #### `-s` / `--skip`
 Skip user confirmation before erasing.
 #### `-nl` / `--nolog`